edadma/ncurses/README.md

 ncurses
 =======

-*ncurses* provides Scala Native bindings for the GNU Ncurses library.
-This package is a work in progress as there are hundreds of functions in the Ncurses C library.
-Nonetheless, this library is quite usable as is.
+*ncurses* provides Scala Native bindings for the GNU Ncurses C library.

 Overview
 --------

 The entire "Scala-esque" part of this library is found in the `xyz.hyperreal.ncurses.facade` package.
-That's the only package you need to import from, as seen in the example below.
+That's the only package you need to import from, as seen in the examples below.
 The other package in the library is `xyz.hyperreal.ncurses.extern` which provides for interaction with the Ncurses C library using Scala Native interoperability elements from the so-call `unsafe` namespace.
 There are no public declarations in the `xyz.hyperreal.ncurses.facade` package that use `unsafe` types in their parameter or return types, making it a pure Scala facade.
 Specifically, you never have to worry about memory allocation or type conversions.

-### A note on efficiency

 All facade classes that relate to screen output are [Scala value classes](https://docs.scala-lang.org/overviews/core/value-classes.html) which means that we can have a nice "Scala-esque" facade without sacrificing efficiency.
 Thanks to Scala's value classes, we can wrap native pointers to Ncurses data structures without the overhead of object instantiation.